Performance Racing Technology

 C&R is a supplier for INDY Car, NASCAR, and Formula1 among many other world class associations.
 The same radiators are available to the racing and performance public through APPLIEDSPEED.COM.

-Other situations that warrant over-building the cooling system are in anticipation of the eventuality that the car or truck will be used in hot weather or it will run lower gears, race on a muddy track or race course.
+Other situations that warrant over-building the cooling system are in anticipation that the car or truck will be used in hot weather or run lower gears, race or drive on a muddy or icy surface or race course.
 These conditions will increase the engine RPM, power, and the amount of time spent in the RPM range associated with the increase in heat.

 Late Model Modified is one of the most popular classes in circle track racing.
 These LMM purpose-built radiators come with a universal inlet design and a double pass system.
 C&R manufactures radiators and fan assemblies for road and drag racing, circle track, off road and performance cars.
 For off road, Jeeps, SCCA, NASA, NHRA.
 IHRA, NASCAR, and all other associations.